 - Orphan Mailchimp Store.

-If you’d like to see the full comment from the developers, click here, however, we’ll take a look into the second and third scenarios next.
+We’ll take a look into the second and third scenarios next.

 An orphan store is blocking the connection